 Shingles appear as a rash, most commonly affecting either side of your torso, but it can also affect the area surrounding the eye.
 Individuals whose immune systems have been compromised by another medical condition or conditions have a greater risk of developing shingles.
 More than half of the cases occur in men and women older than sixty.

-At the Kaplan Center, our physicians have years of experience treating patients with complications from shingles and other chronic pain conditions, and we completely reject the notion that “you just have to live with it.”
+At the Kaplan Center, our physicians have years of experience treating patients with shingles and its possible complications.

 At your first visit, your Kaplan physician will take time exploring the onset of your condition, the specific nature of your symptoms and the overall status of your health.
 You’ll also be asked about the medications and therapies you’ve tried in the past, and what has and hasn’t worked for you.
 To gather additional information about your condition, specialized diagnostic laboratory testing may be necessary.